raspy135/Qun-mk2/README.md

 Looper recording data will be saved immediately after the recording.
 Mixer and Bucket data will be saved when LOOPER STOP button is pressed.
 This can be turned off in System2 menu.

+## Initialize Preset

+You can initialize a preset by pressing SHIFT + PARAM.
+Blank,  Sampler, EvenSlice, Scratch are available for preset.

+Blank is the base preset for all.
+The following parameters will be set when you select other templates:

+Sampler : Sampler is for basic sampler setup.

+- OSC1 type = AUX L
+- OSC Octave = +1
+- Granular mode = ONE
+- Env1 Release to 58 for gentle release

+EvenSlice : Evenslice is for sampler with even sliced samples.
+- OSC1 type = AUX L
+- OSC Octave = +1
+- Granular mode = ONE
+- Env1 Release to 58 for gentle release
+- OSC1 mod src = FREQ1 to modulate PWM by MIDI note
+- OSC2 mod src = FREQ2 to modulate PWM by MIDI note
+- Keysync = 1N2N to disable pitch control by MIDI note

+*EvenSlice expects to change OSC1 MOD WIDTH to control the size of slice.*

+Scratch : Scratch is for scratching mode.
+- OSC1 type = AUX L
+- OSC Octave = +1
+- Granular mode = ONE
+- Env1 Release to 58 for gentle release
+- Env1 Src = ON

 ## Preset bucket